5 best Robin alternatives & competitors

 Quick verdict

-If your priority is enterprise-grade occupancy analytics at very large scale, Robin remains a credible choice.
+If your priority is enterprise-grade occupancy analytics at very large scale, Robin remains a credible choice, and its own pricing page confirms it's built for organizations with 500 or more employees.
 If you need a complete hybrid workplace platform that's faster to roll out, easier for employees to adopt, and built for the European compliance environment, deskbird is the better fit.

 Robin alternatives: table overview